tembo-io/website/src/content/docs/product/stacks/AI/vectordb.md

 sideBarTitle: VectorDB
 sideBarPosition: 201
 description: An introduction to the Tembo VectorDB Stack
+tags: [postgres, vectordb, ai]
 ---

 The Tembo VectorDB Stack is a platform that simplifies the process of working with embeddings in Postgres.
 It provides tools to automate the process of generating, managing, and working with embeddings from your existing data, giving you vector search capabilities on day one.

 ## Technical specifications

 ### Extensions

 -   `pg_stat_statements` provides statistics on SQL statements executed by the database.
 It helps users analyze query performance and identify areas for optimization.
 -   [pg_vectorize](https://github.com/tembo-io/pg_vectorize) provides a simple interface to generate embeddings from text, store them in Postgres, and then search for similar vectors using `pgvector`.
 -   [pgvector](https://github.com/pgvector/pgvector) is a vector similarity search engine for Postgres.
 It is used to store embeddings, create indexes, and conduct vector searches on that data. `pg_vectorize` relies on `pgvector` for indices and similiary search.
 -   [pgmq](https://github.com/tembo-io/pgmq) is used by `pg_vectorize` as a job queue for managing and separating the calculation of embeddings from source data.
 -   [pg_cron](https://github.com/citusdata/pg_cron) is used by `pg_vectorize` to schedule recurring updates to embeddings.
 -   Extensions from [Trunk](https://pgt.dev) can be installed on-demand.

 ### Container services

 The VectorDB Stack deploys a container in the same Kubernetes namespace as your Postgres database to host text embedding models.

 When embeddings need to be computed, `pg_vectorize` sends a HTTP request to this container.
 This container hosts any [SentenceTransformers](https://www.sbert.net/) models as well as any private models uploaded to Hugging Face.
 The models are downloaded to this container on-demand and cached for all subsequent requests.

 The container is private to your Tembo instance.